Natural Baby Life logo (480 x 130)

 • (2) removable silicone sleeves for the bottles

-These are also all dishwasher-safe, shaped to fit into cup holders, and have a tapered for little hands!
-You can even pick up a standard water bottle attachment down the road for use once your baby is done with formula or breastmilk.
+These are also all dishwasher-safe, shaped to fit into cup holders, and are tapered for little hands!
+You can even pick up a standard water bottle attachment down the road once your baby is done with formula or breastmilk.

-If you are just trying to find a solution for the bottle you already have, read on!
-If you are fed up with your current option, then don’t forget to check back here!
+If you’re just trying to find a solution for the bottle you already have, read on!
+However, if you’re fed up with your current option, then don’t forget to check back here.

 How do I stop my bottle from leaking?

-No matter what type of bottle you are using, there are several things you can check if you are having leaking issues:
+No matter what type of bottle you’re using, there are several things you can check if you are having leaking issues:

-• Age/condition of nipple – While manufacturers’ recommendations vary, it is a solid practice to replace your bottle nipples every two to three months, or when there is visible wear and tears from little teeth.
+• Age/condition of nipple – While the manufacturers’ recommendations vary, it’s a solid practice to replace your bottle nipples every two to three months, or when there is visible wear and tears from little teeth.

 • Size of the nipple – Bottle nipple sizes vary from those permitting only a slow flow of milk or formula to those allowing a fast flow.
 Typically, the older the child, the faster the flow.
-If your child is using a nipple size that allows the milk to drip out faster than he can drink it, you are likely to end up with a mess.
-Tears from little teeth can make this worse.
+If your child is using a nipple size that allows the milk to drip out faster than they can drink it, you are likely to end up with a mess.
 A too-small nipple, meanwhile, will make your baby suck harder, which can lead to a seal breaking or air backing up into a vent and causing a leak in many brands.

 • The temperature of the milk or formula – Liquid that is too warm when the bottle is sealed will increase the air pressure inside the bottle and cause leaks or damage as it tries to find a way to relieve that pressure.
 A good rule of thumb is to always crack the seal and let out the extra pressure if you have warmed the bottle with the lid already on.